Do I need to go through the volunteer clearance process?

 Yes.
 All volunteers must have a confirmed placement in a DC public school before going through the clearance process.

-If you are looking for a placement during the school day, use the school profiles link to identify schools that may be a good match.
-Feel free to reach out directly to the schools to explain what you would like to do and when you are available.
-If you are interested in volunteering after school, or in the evening, please reach out directly to one of our vetted community based organizations.
+If you are interested in volunteering during the school day, use the school profiles link to identify schools that may be a good match.
+Please reach out directly to the schools to explain what you would like to do and when you are available.

 No. We do not use DCPS resources for non-DCPS volunteers.
 Charter and private schools have their own requirements and will not accept a clearance letter from DCPS.

-First of all, we encourage volunteers to include as much information as possible about anything that may show up on the FBI background check.
-Volunteers who have a hit on their background check will receive a letter from the Office of School Security with a copy of their background check.
-The letter will include instructions on submitting the proper documentation in order for a decision to be made about the clearance.
+We strongly encourage volunteers to include as much information as possible within their online Clearance Application about prior incidents that may reflect on an FBI background check.
+Volunteers who have a prior incident noted on their background check will receive a letter from the Office of School Security with further instructions to move forward in the clearance process.

 Can I request another copy of my DCPS volunteer clearance letter?

 Yes.
 Please email [email protected] and include the correct spelling of your first name, last name, and date when you were fingerprinted.

 DCPS clearance records are valid for 2 years from the fingerprinting date.
 As a reminder, the date of your clearance is at the top left corner of your clearance letter.
 Once the 2-year period has past, you must submit a new clearance application and complete the compliance fingerprinting.
 Note that a new TB test is not required for returning volunteers.